| only two hundred and thirty feet.The expense of a dam here has

 of a large and successful manufac-

-turing business.”
+turing business.

-the city are Garven’s Falls, in the
+At the south-east extremity ofthe city are Garvens Falls, in the

 Merrimack.
 The power here is con-